September 1st 2020

 A Sunny Delight scent and jazzy bottle clearly speak nothing of a product’s effective vitamin C content.
 To ensure you’re hitting the sweet spot it terms of vitamin C that actually works, heed the pros’ advice.
 Dr Zamani gives us the numbers:

 “When looking for a suitable Vitamin C product, finding the right concentration is important.
-A potency of 10-20 per cent means that results for the skin will be seen quicker and with better results.
-The way the vitamin C is produced is a key factor in how efficacious its effects will be on the skin.”
+A potency of 10-20 per cent means that results for the skin will be seen quicker and more uniformly across the skin.
+The way the vitamin C is produced is a key factor in how efficacious its will be on the skin.”

 “A concentration of between 3 and 10 per cent will still be effective, in an L-ascorbic acid or ascorbic acid form.
 Vitamin C can break down in UV light and lessen its potency, so I recommend that packaging is sealed and kept in a dark environment.”